mjthomp95/Student-DropBox/README.md

 # Student Dropbox

-Dropbox-like Service with accounts, email verification, deduplication, hashed passwords.
-Uses SQLite for storage of account information.
+A small project with a Dropbox-like Service.
+It uses accounts with usernames and passwords.
+Email verification is used to create accounts and to delete accounts.
+We have sessions setup with a identification cookie.
+The uploaded files are deduplicated to use less storage when the same file is uploaded.
+All account passwords are hashed and salted to prevent password leaks.
+Uploaded files are able to be shared with other accounts.
+When sharing a file, you can specify the level of privilege you give the sharee.
+Some security measures in place help prevent SQL injection attacks, direct object Uses SQLite for storage of account information.

 Run `make`, `make client`, or `make server` to build, and `make clean` to remove the builds.